 Next to the Musée Masséna is the illustrious Hotel Negresco.
 This century-old hotel was the inspiration of Henri Negresco to build an incredible hotel worthy of world-wide contemplation.
 To design such a project, he hired Edouard-Jean Niermans, architect of the Belle Epoque known for his work on theatres and hotels such as the Hôtel de Paris in Monaco and the Moulin Rouge in Paris.
 Attracting royalty, artists and celebrities, the Hotel Negresco recognised immediate success.
 However, that was quickly followed by a decline in affairs when World War I broke out and the hotel was transformed into a hospital.
 It was not until the Augier family took it over in 1957 that the hotel was finally reinvigorated in all its former glory.
 The Hotel Negresco has been listed as a National Historic Building since 2003.

 Boulevard Victor Hugo acts as the Northern delimitation of the Carré d’Or.
 It is a beautifully wide, residential street brimming with extraordinary Victorian-esque buildings and tall trees all along.
 Several of the ground floor premises are offices to doctors, accountants and lawyers.
-Currently, there is construction work underway with plans to create a new tramway line joining the airport in the West of Nice to the port in the East of Nice.
-This part of the tramway line will be underground and pass under Boulevard Victor Hugo.
+A new tramway line was inaugurated at the end of 2019 joining the airport in the West of Nice to the port in the East of Nice, including an underground stop at the junction between Boulevard Victor Hugo and Avenue Jean Médecin.